NelKG/nels-yoga/README.md

 5. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
 5. Click Save.
 Your live Github Pages site is now deployed at the URL show

  I saved the code after it was added to Codeanywhere .
 I committed the changes and then pushed the final code to Github.
-I I saved the settings on my github page as a main root source and then I deployed the pages to github.
+I saved the settings on my github page as a main root source and then I deployed the pages to github.
 ### Local Development

 The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
 This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.